PurpleB4T/Efithian-Wiki/content/Rules/Class Changes/Artificer/Alchemist.md

 When you cast the spell in this way, the spell does not take effect immediately, but is infused into the potion.
 If the spell grants an effect or restores health, the creature will gain the effect of the spell when the potion is consumed.

+**You can only have 3 infused cure wounds potions at the time** (meaning the party can only have 3 of these potions)

 #### Team Potions.
-You can team up with other spellcasters to create potions of spells not listed in the previous table.
+You can team up with other spell casters to create potions of spells not listed in the previous table.
 The following rules apply for this:

 * You can easily bottle a spell of a level up to your highest spell level.
 Infusing a potion with a higher level spell than available requires a successful check using the Alchemists tools of 20 + the levels above
 *eg. bottling Haste (as a 3rd level spell) at an 8th level Alchemist requires a check of 21*
 * Spells can only be cast at base level.
-* Extra modifiers of spellcaster do not apply.
+* Extra modifiers of spell caster do not apply.
 * Cast spells have to target only one creature or an area. *So Scorching Ray is not applicable while Witch Bolt or Fireball are.*
 * Hitting an enemy creature with an attack-roll based spell in the potion still requires a normal attack against its AC.
 The DC for a saving throw is the Alchemists DC.
 While the attack roll is handled as throwing the potion (meaning a Dexterity based attack )
 * Any material components need to be used in creation (specific materials are consumed; spells with specific material components, that can't be ignored using a focus and are not consumed aren't applicable)